For best experience please turn on javascript and use a modern browser!

 Coordinator team

-The centre is managed by its director, Professor Denny Borsboom, and four coordinators from each of the faculty’s domains: Dr Anne Kroon (Communication Science), Dr Julia Haaf (Psychology), Dr Suzanne Jak (Child Development and Education), Dilara Valeeva (Social Sciences).
+The centre is managed by its director, Professor Denny Borsboom, and four coordinators from each of the faculty’s domains: Dr Anne Kroon (Communication Science), Tessa Blanken (Psychology), Dr Suzanne Jak (Child Development and Education), Dilara Valeeva (Social Sciences).

 Professor Denny Borsboom (PhD, University of Amsterdam, 2003) is Director of the SoBeDSC.
 His research combines conceptual analysis, often based on insights taken from the philosophy of science, with the development of statistical techniques and practical methodologies that are designed to improve and expand the methodological framework in psychology.
 For example, in the past decade, Borsboom has focused on the development of techniques represent psychometric constructs as networks of interacting variables, which has led to the development of network psychometrics.
 His current research program is devoted to the development of techniques and methodologies that can aid psychologists in theory development.